-Dogs have 40 times more scent receptors than humans, allowing them to identify smells up to 100,000 times better than us.
+Did you know that dogs have 40 times more scent receptors than humans?
+This allows them to identify smells up to 100,000 times better than us.
 With their remarkable olfactory memory, and because their world revolves around scent, aromatherapy is ideal for use with dogs.

 What is aromatherapy?